Skip Navigation Links Home International StudentsArriving Soon

 Living in Whanganui

-If you're planning to study at UCOL Te Pūkenga Whanganui, find out about the city by taking a look at the official tourism site for Whanganui.
+If you plan to study at UCOL Whanganui, find out about the city by looking at Whanganui's official tourism site.

 Accommodation